SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### AuditLog

-The **Cylance - AuditLog Dashboard** has easy to access information about audit logs for your network.
+The **Cylance - AuditLog** dashboard has easy to access information about audit logs for your network.
 Dashboard panels provide high-level graphs and detailed information showing the number of events, event names and trends, users and user geographic locations, source IPs, and a list of recent events.

 Use this dashboard to:
 * Monitor user activity performed from Cylance Web Console.